laufferw/ai-resume-tools/README.md

 The GUI provides a user-friendly interface where you can:
 - Browse and select your resume and job description files
+- Paste job description text directly into the application (alternative to uploading a file)
 - Analyze documents to extract key information
 - Customize your resume to match job requirements
 - Generate tailored cover letters